 |Place||King's Landing / mouth of the Blackwater Rush|

-The Battle of the Blackwater was the biggest battle in the War of the Five Kings.
+The Battle of the Blackwater was the largest battle in the War of the Five Kings.
 The battle was fought between forces loyal to Stannis Baratheon and those loyal to Joffrey Baratheon.
 Stannis' army was on the verge of winning a decisive victory by defeating the rather large garrison of King's Landing, but was taken by surprise and all but annihilated by the joint forces of Tywin Lannister and the Tyrells.

-Stannis was one of the first members of King Robert's Small Council to harbor suspicions of the parentage of the king's children, and to discover that they were born of incest between Queen Cersei Lannister and her brother Ser Jaime.
+Stannis was one of the members of King Robert's Small Council to harbor suspicions of the parentage of the king's children, and to discover that they were born of incest between Queen Cersei Lannister and her brother Ser Jaime.

 After Robert died, Stannis rallied what strength he could, with but few Houses sworn to Dragonstone, and hiring mercenaries and pirates of the Free Cities to augment his forces.
 As the lord of an island fiefdom and the former Master of Ships, Stannis' naval power was considerable, but the sparse population of the rocky, volcanic islands surrounding Dragonstone left him without the strength to risk openly contesting the Lannisters.

 Having failed to rally the Stormlords to his cause in secret, Stannis presented his claims through letters distributed throughout the Seven Kingdoms, proclaiming Prince Joffrey and his siblings the fruit of incest, and claiming the crown as Robert's eldest surviving brother and rightful heir.
 With neither proof, nor the support or love of nobles and commons alike, and a rumor spread by the Lannisters that Stannis' own daughter was a bastard, his proclamation ended as little more than tavern gossip.